Enabling Integration and Interaction for Decentralized Artificial Intelligence in Airline Disruption Management: Background and Motivation

 \subsection{Contributions}

-We introduce an intelligent multi-agent system framework for airline disruption management that strictly applies historical data on airline scheduling and recovery operations to find optimum flight schedule recovery plans, which are attained through simultaneous interaction of functional roles (i.e. intelligent domain managers) in the AOCC.
+We introduce an intelligent multi-agent system framework for airline disruption management that strictly applies historical data on airline scheduling and recovery operations to find optimum flight schedule recovery plans, which are attained through simultaneous interaction of functional roles (i.e. intelligent agents or domain managers) in the AOCC.
 To the best of our knowledge, our intelligent multi-agent system framework is the first architecture for airline disruption management that employs concurrent virtual voting amongst functional roles in the AOCC to achieve an automatic (or semi-automatic) system for simultaneously-integrated recovery.
-To achieve the aforementioned objectives, this paper enhances prior research on simultaneously-integrated recovery for airline disruption management through the following contributions: \begin{enumerate} \item We enable the fusion of AI and DLT for airline disruption management, by developing the intelligent multi-agent system architecture for multiple functional roles in the AOCC as a decentralized AI platform. \item We create a protocol to invoke the Hashgraph consensus algorithm, which employs the reliability of any disruption resolution provided by a human specialist as the stake (i.e. relative interest) of the associated functional role during its interaction with other participating functional roles in the AOCC. \item We establish the efficacy of a decentralized AI platform for simultaneously-integrated recovery in airline disruption management, by assessing a scenario of randomly disrupted flight schedules across multiple functional roles and problem dimensions in the AOCC. \end{enumerate}
+As such, our intelligent multi-agent system achieves consensus (i.e. Byzantine agreement) on any number of disruption resolutions without voting (feedback) on disruption resolutions, thereby ensuring zero bandwidth for communication of disruption resolutions amongst intelligent agents.
+To achieve the aforementioned objectives, this paper enhances prior research on simultaneously-integrated recovery for airline disruption management through the following contributions: \begin{enumerate} \item We enable the fusion of AI and DLT for airline disruption management, by developing the intelligent multi-agent system architecture for multiple functional roles in the AOCC as a decentralized AI platform. \item We create a protocol to invoke the Hashgraph consensus algorithm, which employs the reliability of any disruption resolution provided by a human specialist as the stake (i.e. relative interest) of the associated functional role during its interaction with other participating functional roles in the AOCC. \item We establish the efficacy of a decentralized AI platform for simultaneously-integrated recovery in airline disruption management, by assessing scenarios of randomly disrupted flight schedules across multiple functional roles and problem dimensions in the AOCC. \end{enumerate}